ome/omero-documentation/server/install-walkthrough-on-10.7-using-homebrew.rst

 Xcode 4.3.2                      10.7.3
 ================================ ================

-.. note:: for Xcode 4.3.2, make sure that the Command line tools are installed (Preferences > Downloads > Components)
+.. note:: for Xcode 4.3.2, make sure that the Command line tools are installed (:menuselection:`Preferences --> Downloads --> Components`)

 Python (>=2.4)
 ~~~~~~~~~~~~~~